thomasballinger/rlundo/readme.md

     nc localhost 4243

-to restore previous terminal states
+to restore previous terminal states.

 #Running the tests